phetsims/sun/doc/RadioButtonGroup.md

 ## General Design Considerations
 Here’s when and why we use radio button groups:
-* Used to group a set of checkable buttons, known as radio buttons, where only one button may be in a selected state.
+* Used to group a set of mutually exclusive buttons, known as radio buttons, where only one button in the group may be in a selected state.
 * Radio button groups or radio groups, may look like a group of traditional radio buttons, or may look like a group of items that users switch between.
-In PhET simulations the radio button themselves may appear more like objects or buttons rather than a traditional radio button with a label and selectable circle input.
+In PhET simulations the radio button themselves may be rectangular buttons with images or symbols - we call these “scene selection” radio buttons.
-* Radio button groups in PhET Simulations start with a radio button selected (I have not found one that does not).

 ## Aesthetic Considerations
-* Label text - is succinct and hopefully sounds good when read together with "selected".
-For example, in Area Model, the first Area Grid Size radio button, might sound like, "10 by 10, selected".
+* Label text is succinct and ideally sounds good when read as "selected".
+For example, in Area Model, the first Area Grid Size radio button might sound like, "10 by 10, selected".
 In Balloons and Static Electricity, a user may hear, "Show all charges, selected".
+Occasionally a small icon follows the label text.
+* Scene selection style radio buttons generally show the selected button as fully opaque with a thick black stroke, and the unselected buttons have reduced opacity and a thin stroke.
-* Focus highlight - light focus around group, thicker pink focus around selected item.
+* Focus highlight has a light focus around the group, and a thicker pink focus around the selected item.

 ## Accessibility Considerations
 * The following information is useful for fully communicating the interaction in the non-visual experience.